MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/concepts/updatepolicy.md

-As an example for the user of this mechanism, suppose the source table be a high-rate trace table with interesting data formatted as a free-text column, while the target table (the table on which the update policy is defined) accept only specific kind of trace lines, and with a well-structured schema that is a transformation of the original free-text data by using Kusto's parse operator.
+As an example for the user of this mechanism, suppose the source table be a high-rate trace table with interesting data formatted as a free-text column, while the target table (on which the update policy is defined) accepts only specific trace lines, and with a well-structured schema that is a transformation of the original free-text data by using Kusto's `parse` operator.

-Update policy behaves similar to regular ingestion, and is subject to the same restrictions and best practices.
+Update policy behaves similarly to regular ingestion, and is subject to the same restrictions and best practices.
 For example, it scales-out with the size of the cluster, and works more efficiently if ingestions are done in large bulks.